All courses in Hillyer College are limited to current Hillyer College students only. Any questions please contact the Deans' office at 860.768.4055.

-Development of the real number system, operations with polynomials and rational expressions, solutions of linear and quadratic equations and inequalities; radicals and exponents.
+Development of the real number system; solutions of linear equations and inequalities; graphing in the coordinate plane; solutions to systems of linear equations and inequalities.
 A graphing calculator is required.

 |12/27/18 - 1/18/19||50059||Distance Learning||TBA||Online||3||Cheser|

-Topics for this core requirement include graphing in the coordinate plane, functions (exponential, logarithmic, and polynomial), systems of equations and inequalities.
+Topics for this core requirement include operations with polynomials and rational expressions; graphing in the coordinate plane; solutions of quadratic equations; functions (exponential, logarithmic, and polynomial); radicals and exponents..
 A graphing calculator is required.

 Prerequisites: MAB 110, C- or better